 Museums on King’s Day

 While the majority of Amsterdam's major museums and attractions are closed on King’s Day, several notable visitor hotspots traditionally stay open.
-Check back nearer the time for an overview of what’s open on King’s Day.
+Check our overview of museums open on King’s Day for more information.